Computer & Information Sciences at SUNY Fredonia

 Online courses are a good option for students who need a more flexible schedule that allows them to pursue an education when and where they want.
 Whether you're going to school part-time or full-time, you may find distance education the right choice for you.

-For those who are interested in distance learning, SUNY Fredonia does offer online courses in computer and information sciences for the following degree levels:
+SUNY Fredonia does offer online education options in computer & information sciences for the following degree levels for those interested in distance learning:

 SUNY Fredonia Computer & Information Sciences Rankings